Quick Answer — Updated April 2026

 If you are struggling to sell your home because you're up against several similar properties, then you can either drop the price or offer some incentives to make your home more appealing to buyers.

-Incentives often work best when tailored to the type of buyer you’re targeting.
-As an example, if you targeted buy to let investors, then a good incentive would be to offer 3 months rental income paid.
+Incentives often work best when tailored to the type of buyer you're targeting.
+For example, if you're targeting buy-to-let investors, a good incentive would be to offer 3 months' rental income paid.

 Here are some seller / buyer incentives to take note of: